FlutterFlow/flutterflow-documentation/docs/resources/ui/pages/page-lifecycle.md

 ### On Dispose [Action Trigger]

 The **On Dispose** action trigger allows you to define actions that execute when a page is navigated away from or removed from memory.
-It is particularly useful for performing cleanup tasks, such as closing long-lived connections, canceling subscriptions, or releasing resources, to prevent memory leaks and ensure efficient resource management.
+It is particularly useful for stopping ongoing operations.

+Imagine a scenario where [audio recording](../../../ff-concepts/file-handling/audio/audio-recroding.md) is started when the page loads using the [On Page Load](#on-page-load-action-trigger) action trigger.
+The recording process runs as long as the user remains on the page.
+However, when the user navigates away, you need to stop the recording to save resources and ensure the recorded audio is finalized.
+By using the On Dispose action trigger, you can safely stop the recording and save the file.

+Additionally, if you are using a third-party package that relies on persistent connections or listeners, you can leverage [Custom Actions](../../../ff-concepts/adding-customization/custom-actions.md) with the On Dispose action trigger to close streams or cancel subscriptions.

 :::tip[Possible Use Cases]
 - **Cleaning Up Resources:** Use this action trigger to cancel timers, close database connections, or unsubscribe from streams to prevent memory leaks and unnecessary processing.
-- **Saving Data:** Save user inputs, application state, or progress to local storage or a database before the page is removed.
-This ensures that no critical information is lost during navigation or app lifecycle changes.
+    - For example, real-time applications, such as stock trading platforms, rely on WebSocket connections to fetch live updates.
+A homepage displaying a live ticker of stock prices would require opening the WebSocket connection on page load and closing it on On Dispose.
+Without an On Dispose trigger, the WebSocket connection could remain open unnecessarily, leading to wasted resources and app instability.
+- **Finalizing Database Transactions**: Commit or roll back database transactions if the user leaves the page before completing the process.
 - **Logging or Analytics:** Track user behavior or log events (e.g., page exit or time spent on a page) to monitor user engagement and improve the application experience.
 :::
 ![page-on-dispose.avif](imgs/page-on-dispose.avif)